TrellixVulnTeam/swahilipython_SCMU/Doc/library/filecmp.rst

    If *shallow* is true, files with identical :func:`os.stat` signatures are taken to be equal.
 Otherwise, the contents of the files are compared.

-   Note that no external programs are called from this function, giving it portability and efficiency.
+   Note that no external programs are called kutoka this function, giving it portability and efficiency.

    This function uses a cache for past comparisons and the results,